jdenzel2005/lwcc/README.md

 ## What to Look at!

-The lwcc backend is implemented using a clean architecture approach.
+The lwcc backend is implemented using a [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) approach.
 Package structure and their purpose:

 ```